FemiAdesola/fullstack-/README.md

     + Register the database server with PostgreSQL
     + Check your local machine for .NET Core compatibility from microsoft webiste
     + Create an `appsettings.json` file in to main root like [example.json file](/Backend/example.json)
-    + Persform these following commands
+    + Perform these following commands
         1. dotnet restore
         2. dotnet build
         3. dotnet run